venu-shastri/clean-code-craft/design-harmony.md

 - **Classification Harmony** `“How do I define myself with respect to my ancestors and descendants?”`.
 This harmony combines elements of both identity and collaboration harmony in the context of inheritance.
 For example, does a subclass use all the inherited services, or does it ignore some of them?

 ## Identity Disharmonies
-- Identity disharmonies are design flaws that affect single entities such as classes and methods
+> Identity disharmonies are design flaws that affect single entities such as classes and methods
+#### Rules of Identity Harmony
+- Operations and classes should have a harmonious size i.e., they should avoid both size extremities
+- Each class should present its identity (i.e., its interface) by a set of services, which have one single responsibility and which provide a unique behavior
+- Data and operations should harmoniously collaborate within the class to which they semantically belong

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDEyMDEwODMxLDQ2NzM0NDg3Ml19
+eyJoaXN0b3J5IjpbLTE2ODk5NDQ2NTgsNDY3MzQ0ODcyXX0=
 -->